hortonworks/cloudbreak/docs/aws_cb_shell.md

 # Interactive mode

 Start the shell with `cbd util cloudbreak-shell`.
 This will launch the Cloudbreak shell inside a Docker container and you are ready to start using it.

 You have to copy files into the cbd working directory, which you would like to use from shell.
+For example if your `cbd` working directory is `~/prj/cbd` then copy your blueprint and public ssh key file into this directory.
+You can refer to these files with their names from the shell.

 ### Create a cloud credential

-In order to start using Cloudbreak you will need to have an AWS cloud use configured.
-Note that Cloudbreak **does not** store you cloud user details - we work around the concept of [IAM](http://aws.amazon.com/iam/) - on Amazon (or other cloud providers) you will have to create an IAM role, a policy and associate that with your Cloudbreak account.
+In order to start using Cloudbreak you will need to have an AWS cloud credential configured.
+Note that Cloudbreak **does not** store your cloud user details - we work around the concept of [IAM](http://aws.amazon.com/iam/) - on Amazon (or other cloud providers) you will have to create an IAM role, a policy and associate that with your Cloudbreak account.

 ```
-credential create --EC2 --description "description" --name my-aws-credential --roleArn <arn role> --sshKeyUrl <URL towards your AWS public key>
+credential create --EC2 --description "description" --name my-aws-credential --roleArn <arn role> --sshKeyFile <path of your AWS public key>
 ```

-Alternatively you can upload your public key from a file as well, by using the `—sshKeyPath` switch.
-You can check whether the credential was creates successfully by using the `credential list` command.
-You can switch between your cloud credential - when you’d like to use one and act with that you will have to use:
+Alternatively you can upload your public key from an url as well, by using the `—sshKeyUrl` switch.
+You can check whether the credential was created successfully by using the `credential list` command.
+You can switch between your cloud credentials - when you’d like to use one and act with that you will have to use:

 ```
 credential select --name my-aws-credential